GrinonBarrett/Taksidos/Extras/Pantheon.md

 A god of protection, strength of character, forewardness, simple action, violence, lightning, and fury.
 Zerun's symbol is either an axe or a hammer depending on who you ask.

 -----

+## Wildhe
+A pantheon worshipped by the grandfolk and some other creatures in the western lands.
+Because of the variety of creatures (and thus cultures) which seem to have appropriated these gods, they may have some variance to the names or exact nature.

+#### Brezus, Lightbearer
+The god of the sun.
+He provides its light during the day for the mortal realm, but must withdraw it for the heavens.
+He presides over the afterlife, caring for those who died outside of battle, natural disaster, and poisoning.

+#### Dreathulus, Vile One
+Possessing the jaw and fangs of a snake and strikers in addition to his arms.
+He lives in still pools, swamp bogs, and deep mines.
+He is reviled by the gods, but his potential services are quite tempting.
+He has a habit of making deals with nasty impacts to the otherside.
+Those who die of poisoning find their soul in his clutch.

+#### Emurya, Cloudweaver
+The goddess that provudes rains, clouds, and the homes of the korventennain.
+She is the high lady of the skies and uses storms to affect the world for better or worse.

+#### Fralla, Ashsower
+The goddess of fire, destruction, rebirth, and fertillity.
+She presides over every birth and death by natural disaster.
+Her followers advicate for turning the worst circumstances into means of positive change.
+She is the lady of the earth and the one who inspired the name of the legendary sword.

+#### Mauthis, Tidesender
+The god who presides over the seas and travel.
+It is said he uses the oceans to serve for the heavens, soups and spirits.
+His ladling will cause tsunamis.
+He is not malicious, but rather dutiful.
+He is often absent in stories but can be reasonable at times.
+He is also quick to anger over insults and its is said that he will serve a soup of insultors of the gods as an offering to the other gods- so one must be respectful if setting out to sea.

+#### Nekaur, Warlord of the Stars
+A god who loves battle for the sake of battle.
+For himself, he sees it as an expression of cunning.
+For lesser mortal beings, he sees it as a test of mettle.
+He plays a game of war among the stars.
+Every star that ceases to shine is a game won or lost.
+His followers will proclaim his habit of ignoring pleads and in some instances, he will curse those that beg for his aide.
+Those that prove their capability beyond their peers with seek of favor or boon will find his favor.